The Freelancer's Mobile Office: Systems and Tools Every Freelancer Needs

 Backpack

-When looking for a backpack, ensure that the straps are comfortable and have plenty of compartments.
+When looking for a backpack, ensure the straps are comfortable and that it has plenty of compartments.
 This way, you can forgo a cord and tech organizer.

-I have a SwissGear backpack similar to this one, which has traveled well for ten years.
+I have a SwissGear backpack similar to this one that has traveled well for 10 years.

 SwissGear Scansmart Laptop Backpack